 In both cases, the CRA expects the number of business kilometres to be backed by a consistent, verifiable log.
 Guidance repeatedly stresses the importance of recording start and end odometer readings, dates and trip purposes.

-Whatever the final 2026 mileage rate turns out to be, maintaining clear documentation will remain essential.
+With the 2026 mileage rate now set, maintaining clear documentation remains essential.
 A well-organized mileage log supports the deduction in the event of a CRA review and makes year-end work easier for both the taxpayer and their accountant.

 Practical tips for the 2026 CRA km rate